Seminar

 A Seminar for Bachelor students and an Advanced Seminar for Master students are offered each semester.

-Both modules are organized in the style of a scientific conference.
 Each student works on an asigned topic from the distributed systems domain.
-After submitting a written report of the results of the literature research, each participant writes reviews for other seminar papers, and presents their work in the "conference session" of the seminar.
+After submitting a written report of the results of the literature research, each participant presents their topic in a block seminar.

 Seminar: Modern Internet Technologies